Microfadeometry

-Microfadeometry is a technique that uses tiny spots of intense light to probe and measure color changes in objects of art that are particularly sensitive to light exposure.
+Microfadeometry, also more popularly known as Microfading or MFT, is a technique that uses tiny spots of intense light to probe and measure color changes in objects of art that are particularly sensitive to light exposure.

-This process is completed using a recently designed instrument known as a microfading tester.
-The data from the test is represented by a reflectance spectra.
+This process is completed using a recently designed instrument known as a microfading tester, or MFT.
+The data from the test is represented by reflectance spectra.

 History

 Light-fastness testing dates back to as early as 1733.
 In the late 19th century with early art conservation studies, Russell and Abney published Action of Light on Watercolors in 1888 sparking a concern with light and the aging of cultural materials.
 Microfading, as a technique, was first identified in Paul Whitmore’s lab book entry on September 21, 1994.
 His work on the topic was later published in 1999.

 Application

 Before the creation of this technique, recording light-stability information directly from the objects was nearly impossible.
 Through the use of microfading technology, it is now possible to obtain both information about the chemical characterization of the dyes and the associated kinetics of color change.

 Benchtop microfaders and microfading testers are used to test and analyze light damage on cultural objects and potential light damage to objects in museum collections.